adde88/ManaToolkit/README.md

 # Mana Toolkit - Module for the WiFi Pineapples
+# Early developer branch
 ===================================
-This is an early BETA release of the Mana Toolkit "Module" for the WiFi Pineapples made by me. @adde88
+This is a bleeding-edge ALPHA version of the Mana Toolkit "Module" for the WiFi Pineapples made by me. @adde88
-It does work, on both Pineapple NANO and TETRA.
-But i do not feel that it's ready yet to be submitted to the Hak5 repositories.
+It should work, on both Pineapple NANO and TETRA.
+But this is the dev. branch, so no promises!
-I would be very happy if people have suggestions or general feedback for improving the Module.
+I would be very happy if people have suggestions, or just general feedback for improving the Module.

 Installation:
 -----------------
+TETRA:
-Create folder: /pineapple/modules/ManaToolkit
+Create a folder: /pineapple/modules/ManaToolkit
+Copy all these files to that folder.

+NANO:
+Create a folder: /sd/modules/ManaToolkit
-Copy all files to said folder.
+Copy all these files to that folder.
+You then need to sym-link that folder: ln -s /sd/modules/ManaToolkit /pineapple/modules/ManaToolkit
 Done.

 Disclaimer